+Risk Discussion

+Description:

 Our Trex Residential business is dependent on consistently producing a product which is available when needed to meet the demands of our customers.
 As our business grows, we must adjust capacity to meet customer needs and provide increased throughput on our existing capacity.
+In order to meet Trex Residential customer demand in a timely manner, we must adjust capacity to meet customer needs and provide increased throughput on our existing capacity.
+Our sourcing team must obtain raw materials on a timely basis at an appropriate volume.

+Impact:

 Our Trex Residential sales growth and profitability could suffer from our failure to effectively pair supply and demand for our products.
 Our customers' demands for varying quantities of products and delivery items throughout the year, and increased demand year to year, require monitoring and the ability to adjust production in accordance with these demands.
 Failure to do so can lead to lost or reduced sales and have a negative effect on earnings.

+Risk Discussion

+Description:

+Our prospects for sales growth and profitability may be adversely affected if we fail to maintain product quality and product performance at an acceptable In order to expand our net sales and sustain profitable operations we must maintain the quality and performance of our products.